 Liz, my neighbor and friend, was awake but not up yet; Rick, a newer neighbor in the area was up and planning an important family trip into town, but both would come.
 I was encouraged to know help was close by.
 Knowing that Carob was not as exhausted as she had been by the time we had found her in the ditch, I felt assured that with help from the neighbors we would be able to get her up within a short period of time.
 I called John, my co-worker, and he was on his way from an hours drive away.
 Each one of us had a sense of calm, and no need to rush.
 Liz took time to get her coffee, John ran an errand in town. more→

-With our breath held tightly in our chests, we wound our way through the mountains toward home.
+With our breath held tightly, we wound our way for 40 minutes through the mountains toward home.
 We talked about Carob, our herd matriarch.
 She had recently had difficulty getting up due to what we assumed was a sore shoulder.
 We hoped that was all it was.
 We worked hard at not being paralyzed by fear, and tried to keep our minds and conversations focused on hopeful images.
-We could do that for short periods of time, and then our thoughts of the worst come rushing in like a dam that had broken.
-There were moments when we felt we were drowning in the swirling impressions we had received from the neighbor who thought that one of her legs was broken.
+We could do that for short periods, and then our thoughts of the worst come rushing in like a dam that had broken.
+There were moments when we felt we were drowning in the swirl of impressions we had received from the neighbor who thought that one of her legs was broken.

-When at last we arrived home after the tense 40 minute drive, the guest at one of our cottages was standing beside the road marking Carob’s approximate location.
+When at last we arrived home, the guest at one of our cottages was standing beside the road marking Carob’s approximate location in the pasture.
 He had been holding a flashlight vigil until we arrived, comforting and encouraging her from a distance.
 I was relieved that he was there, and deeply grateful.
 As I jumped out of the car, I saw her grayish white coat in the eyes of the flashlight.
 My heart sank like a lump of clay to the pit of my stomach.
-She was trapped in a narrow ditch and for the first time we were faced with a true crisis with one of our horses, this time not simply the product of a fearful imagination.
-I quickly scanned her legs for breaks and all seemed in good shape although positioned uphill from her body,—a problem for horses.
+She was trapped in a narrow ditch and for the first time we were faced with a true crisis with one of our horses, this time not simply the product of a an over active imagination.
+I quickly scanned her legs for breaks and all seemed in good shape although positioned uphill from her body, —a problem for horses.

 While John stayed with Carob, I called the vet describing the situation.
 His instructions were to dig her out so she could get some leverage with her feet, get her up, assess her, and call him.
 He mentioned that it was unlikely that she had any broken bones if she wasn’t moaning and groaning.
 She wasn’t.
 Encouraging.